 Junot Daz

 Living with an old-world mother and rebellious sister, an urban New Jersey misfit dreams of becoming the next J. R. R. Tolkien and believes that a long-standing family curse is thwarting his efforts to find love and happiness.
-A first novel by the author of the collection, Drown.
-Reprint.
+A first novel by the au

 Laura Esquivel